-2x/week coached program for 2016 Novice Program graduates.
-Coach will form crews for you each session, and you are free to sub into other crews on the nights you are not rowing.
+2x/week coached program for Novice Boot Camp and Program graduates.
+Coach will form crews for you each session, and once you are more comfortable on the water, you are free to sub into other crews on the nights you are not rowing.
 Participants will also learn to cox to enhance their skills.

 - Program overview and expectations